 Funny thing is, the older I get, the more fearless I become.
 Maybe it’s because I realize the time I have left on earth grows shorter and shorter, and I’m missing out on too much simply because I’m afraid.

-I used to be terrified of deep water, but two years ago I conquered that fear and learned to swim.
+I used to be terrified of deep water, but I conquered that fear and learned to swim.

 I once remarked—feeling brave at the time—that I wanted to bungee jump the New River Gorge in West Virginia.
 I’ve since changed my mind because I don’t think this old body of mine would take the jerky stop.
 But now whenever we drive over it, my husband, the big tease, likes to remind me of my boast.